Bellevue, Kentucky: History

 Throughout Bellevue's history, Fairfield Avenue has been the city's primary business area.
 In 1894, Bellevue city fathers, attempting to bring more settlers to the city, published a brochure describing the avenue's commercial quality: "Fairfield Avenue, running east and west through the entire town, is the principal business thoroughfare, and business houses are kept well stocked with the latest and best of everything in all branches of trade.

 The Taylor's Daughters Historic District is the local historic district.

 At the turn of the 20th century, Bellevue, like Dayton, was known for its white sandy beaches.
 A resort called Queen City Beach opened in the summer of 1902 and extended from Washington Avenue to the Dayton city line.
 At its time it was considered one of the largest inland bathing resorts in the country.
 A 150 foot veranda hosted lockers, rowboats, skiffs, and sailboats for rental.
 The number of visitors to the beach decreased due to sewage and industrial dumping in the Ohio River.
 The beaches vanished after a series of dams and locks raised the level of the Ohio River.
 In the 1920s Queen City Beach was renamed "Riviera Beach" and then "Horseshoe Gardens" in 1930.
 The resort stayed open as a dance club and rented boats, but a series of floods caused severe damage.
 As of 2008 Bellevue Beach Park marks the location of where the Queen City Beach resort once sat.

 Bellevue is becoming the bedroom community of Northern Kentucky, while its neighboring cities—Covington and Newport— are becoming the business and entertainment centers.
 Between 2005 and 2006, the average residential sale price increased by 89 percent, surpassing the market average of every other neighborhood in the Greater Cincinnati area.

 Geography

 The Bellevue Gateway on Donnermeyer Drive.

-Bellevue is located in the extreme northern portion of Kentucky, directly across the Ohio River from the Mount Adams neighborhood of Cincinnati, Ohio.
+Bellevue is located in Northern Kentucky, directly across the Ohio River from the Mount Adams neighborhood of Cincinnati, Ohio.
 The city is bordered by Newport to the west, Dayton to the east, Fort Thomas to the south, and the Ohio River and Cincinnati to the north.
 According to the United States Census Bureau, the city has a total area of 0.9 sqmi, virtually all land.

 Bellevue is on a gentle slope that rises toward the Kentucky Highlands region south of the city.
 Topographically, Bellevue is higher in elevation than its neighboring cities.
 When the Ohio River would rise, homes in Dayton and Newport would flood while homes in Bellevue (with the exception of homes in proximity to the riverbank) remained safe from rising water.
 For this reason, Bellevue is not protected by a levee, whereas Dayton and Newport are.